kyrylo-sovailo/benchmark/README.md

  - Initialization and finalization
  - etc.

 The benchmark does not focus on only one of these aspects.
 Finding out which exact part is faster in which languages is outside of the scope of this repository.
-Some further research on `C++` and `C` is coming soon.

 ### Notes
 The names of the bars on the chart are pretty self-explanatory.
 Except for: